westurner/dotfiles/_sources/tools.txt

   `<https://binstar.org>`__,
   which hosts free public and paid private Conda packages.

-  * Anaconda Server is a paid offering that
+  * Anaconda Server is an internal
+    "Private, Secure Package Repository"
+    that
     "supports over 100 different repositories,
     including PyPI, CRAN, conda, and the Anaconda repository."